Quality-Aware Robust Multi-View Clustering for Heterogeneous Observation Noise: Experiments

 To validate the capability of QARMVC in accurately perceiving contamination intensity, we conduct a quantitative analysis under the 50\% noise ratio setting.
-Specifically, we visualize the distribution of estimated noise scores($C^v$) against noise intensities($\alpha$) on the ALOI dataset in Figure~\ref{eff_RS}.
-The box plots reveal a clear monotonic increase in the estimated scores as the actual noise intensity rises across the full spectrum from 0 to 1, indicating a distinct positive correlation.
-This relationship is further verified by the quantitative metrics in Table~\ref{tab:correlation_coef}, where the consistently high Pearson and Spearman correlation coefficients across datasets demonstrate that our estimator is highly sensitive to signal corruption.
-These empirical results confirm that the estimated noise score serves as a precise proxy for the actual contamination level, thereby justifying the validity of our derived quality score ($Q^v = (1 - C^v)^2$) in effectively measuring the data quality.
+Specifically, Figure~\ref{fig:quality_score_analysis} presents the distributions of the estimated noise scores ($C^v$) with respect to different noise intensities ($\alpha$) on the ALOI and Scene15 datasets.
+As the noise intensity increases, the estimated scores in all views exhibit a clear upward trend, and the corresponding box plots show a strong monotonic relationship between the estimated contamination level and the actual corruption intensity.
+Moreover, no disproportionately extreme outliers are observed in the estimated score distributions, suggesting that the proposed estimator retains sufficient resolution across different noise levels.
+This observation is further supported by the quantitative results in Table~\ref{tab:correlation_coef}, where consistently high Pearson and Spearman correlation coefficients are achieved across different datasets and feature views.
+These results confirm that the proposed estimator can effectively capture contamination intensity, making $Q^v=(1-C^v)^2$ a reliable measure of data quality for quality-aware learning and fusion.